 Register with the STRRA

-Before welcoming guests, every operator must register their property with the Nova Scotia Tourist Accommodations Registry.
-You'll need to provide detailed information about your property and operations while ensuring you've already met all municipal compliance obligations.
-Keep in mind that registration isn’t a one-time task - annual renewal and timely payment of the registration tax are required to maintain your status.
+Every operator must register their property with the Nova Scotia Tourist Accommodations Registry under the Short-Term Rental Registration Act (STRRA).
+Provide detailed property and operations information while ensuring all municipal compliance obligations are met.
+Registration requires annual renewal and timely tax payment to maintain status.

 Non-Compliance Penalties

-Operating without proper registration violates the STRRA [2].
-Offences include running an unregistered rental, failing to renew your registration, neglecting to pay the registration tax, or not adhering to the conditions of registration.
-If these rules are broken, the Minister has the authority to deny, cancel, revoke, or suspend your registration [2].
+Operating without proper registration violates the STRRA.
+Violations include running an unregistered rental, failing to renew registration, neglecting registration tax payment, and not adhering to registration conditions.
+The Minister has authority to deny, cancel, revoke, or suspend your registration for these violations.

 Property Preparation and Guest Setup